Department of Interior Design / Undergraduate

 Summer Study in the Restoration of the Historic Decorative Arts

 In cooperation with the Ringling Museum of Art in Sarasota, Florida, our interior design program runs a summer 1-week intensive study on the restoration and preservation of the decorative arts.
 Centered on the extensive restoration of the Ca d'Zan, the 1920s winter home of John and Mable Ringling, students are able to study with the curators, art historians, and craftsman that made this museum house a reality.
-The course, led by Associate Professor Karen Myers, email@example.com, is open to undergraduate and graduate students for elective credit.
+The intensive, led by Associate Professor Karen Myers, email@example.com, is open to undergraduate and graduate students.

 International Study Programs

 The program also offers the opportunity to study abroad.
 During the summer term interior design students have the opportunity to visit some of the leading design centers in Europe.
 Current Interior Design study abroad courses have been offered in Florence, Italy, through Florida State University's Study Abroad program.
 A global experience has become an increasingly vital part of a student's education.

 For more information on FSU's international programs, please visit http://www.international.fsu.edu/.